-(B) articulate in the notice the permitted purpose for which the prosecutor intends to offer the evidence and the reasoning that supports the purpose; and the rationale, whether or not mentioned in subparagraph (b)(1), for admitting the evidence.

-If necessary to a determination of the admissibility of the evidence under this rule, the defendant shall be required to state the theory or theories of defense, limited only by the defendant's privilege against self-incrimination.
+- (B) articulate in the notice the permitted purpose for which the prosecutor intends to offer the evidence and the reasoning that supports the purpose; and the rationale, whether or not mentioned in subparagraph (b)(1), for admitting the evidence. - (C) do so in writing at least 14 days before trial, unless the court, for good cause, excuses pretrial notice, in which case the notice may be submitted in any form. - (4) Requiring Defendant's Theory of the Case.
+If necessary to a determine ation of the admissibility of the evidence under this rule, the court must defendant shall be required the defendant to state the theory or theories of defense, limited only by the defendant's privilege against self-incrimination.

 Rule 405.
-Methods of Proving Character
+Methods of Proving Character-